mrak-tech/openglcpp/Module7/README.md

    ```

 ---
 Vertex Buffer Objects are a powerful tool in OpenGL for optimizing rendering performance.
 By storing vertex data in the GPU's memory, developers can achieve faster rendering and better memory management.
-Understanding how to configure GLEW, implement VBOs, and dynamically modify vertex data is crucial for building efficient graphics applications.
 ---